-Child Development 0.50 credit
+Child Development

 Whether you plan to be a teacher, child care worker, or a parent, this class is for you!
 This class provides the skills you need to understand children's development and needs.
 You will take home Baby Think it Over for a real-life experience!